Board Minutes

 V. Reports:

 A. Clerk.
-The monthly budget expenditure report was provided through 30 November 2022.
-General Fund is 26% committed and the Total of all Funds is 21% committed.
-Accounts are reconciled to the County Treasurer through November 2022.
-On November 16th employees who are part of PERS participated in an information session with the Montana State Social Security Administrator regarding the Referendum to be held December 21, 2022.
+The monthly budget expenditure report was provided through 31 August 2023.
+General Fund is 5% committed and the Total of all Funds is also 5% committed.
+Accounts are reconciled to the County Treasurer through July 2023.
+Miscellaneous Funds and Eastside Interlocal account were also reported.

 C. Staff.
-Cindi Conley, Special Education Teacher, was present to share the staff report via a Google Slide presentation.
+Mrs. Conley, Special Education Teacher and Mrs. Visnovske, Specials Teacher were present to share the staff report via a Google Slide presentation.

 VI.
 Policies – Consideration of Action: